CenterForTheBuiltEnvironment/HHW_brick/docs/examples/index.md

 # Examples

-Practical code examples for using HHWS Brick Application.
+Practical code examples for using HHW Brick Application.

 ## Overview

-This section contains working code examples demonstrating how to use the HHWS Brick Application package.
+This section contains working code examples demonstrating how to use the HHW Brick Application package.
 All examples use test data from `tests/fixtures/` to ensure they work out of the box.

 ## Available Examples